July 6th-11th, 2018

 So come along and enjoy the most exclusive (and fun!) literary vacation of the year.
 In a castle.

-The retreat commences the evening of Friday, July 6th, with welcome cocktails, dinner and then, with a glass of fine wine in hand, a group discussion about writing in the castle’s historical salon.
+The retreat commences the evening of Friday, July 6th, with welcome cocktails, introductions, and dinner in the castle’s historic banqueting hall.

 Saturday, Sunday, Monday and Tuesday: